joshhus/blockchain-sw-25/howto/console-delete-k8.md

 Note that because smart contracts are deployed into their own pods and not directly into the peer container, they will not be deleted when a peer is deleted.
 They will have to be deleted either using the UI of your cluster or by issuing kubectl commands.

-If you are using OpenShift, you have the option to use either the `kubectl` CLI (which is native to Kubernetes), or the `oc` CLI.
+If you are using OpenShift, you have the option to use either the kubectl CLI (which is native to Kubernetes), or the OpenShift cluster (oc) CLI.
 The commands should be largely the same, except that OpenShift uses "projects" instead of "namespaces".
-If you are running any cluster type other than OpenShift, you will have to use the `kubectl` CLI.
+If you are running any cluster type other than OpenShift, you will have to use the kubectl CLI.
 {: tip}

-If you don't already know it, you need to find your Kubernetes cluster namespace.
+Because deployments are organized in Kubernetes by their "namespace", you need to know your Kubernetes cluster namespace before you can delete components using the kubectl CLI.
 From the console, open any CA node and click the **Info and Usage** icon.
 View the value of the API URL.
 For example: https://nf85a2a-soorg10524.ibpv2-cluster.us-south.containers.appdomain.cloud:7054.
 The namespace is the first part of the url beginning with the letter `n` and followed by a random string of six alphanumeric characters.
 So in the example above the value of the namespace is `nf85a2a`.

 If you want to delete all of your smart contract pods, you can issue this command: